A blockage of blood flow to the heart can damage or destroy heart muscle.

-A heart attack, also called a myocardial infarction, can be fatal, but treatment has improved dramatically over the years.
-It's crucial to call 911 or emergency medical help if you think you might be having a heart attack.
+Prompt treatment is needed for a heart attack to prevent death.
+Call 911 or emergency medical help if you think you might be having a heart attack.

 Take aspirin, if recommended.
-Taking aspirin during a heart attack could reduce heart damage by helping to keep your blood from clotting.
+Taking aspirin during a heart attack may reduce heart damage by preventing blood clotting.

-Aspirin can interact with other medications, however, so don't take an aspirin unless your doctor or emergency medical personnel recommend it.
+Aspirin can interact with other drugs.
+Don't take an aspirin unless your care provider or emergency medical personnel say to do so.
 Don't delay calling 911 to take an aspirin.
 Call for emergency help first.

 Heart attack risk factors include: